 - One day of paid vacation for every 11 days of working for a newspaper

-Bangladesh Benefit Management
+Bangladesh Benefits Management

 Another important aspect of Bangladesh benefit management is supplementary benefits that aren’t required by law but can attract more talent to your open positions.
 While Bangladesh operates under a public/private health care system, with NGOs and international organizations providing rural health care, some employers choose to provide additional private health insurance.
 If you decide to offer additional benefits to employees, make sure they’re listed in an employment contract the employee signs before their first day.

-Benefits and Compensation Restrictions in Bangladesh
+Restrictions for Benefits and Compensation

 If you do not opt for Bangladesh benefit outsourcing services, you need to research different benefit and compensation restrictions.
 For example, while women who have worked for your company for at least six months are entitled to eight weeks of paid leave before and after birth.